 How to choose the right layout for your resume

 While the resume layout above might be great for the majority of job seekers, it’s not the only way to set up your resume.
-If you’ve had an unconventional career or inconsistent work history, you should look further to find the best resume layout for your background.

-With that in mind, there are three different resume layouts commonly used by job seekers: the chronological resume, functional resume, and combination resume (otherwise known as a hybrid resume).
+With that in mind, there are three different resume layouts commonly used by job seekers:

-Each layout is designed to emphasize different sections of your resume with the goal of highlighting your main professional strengths.
+Each layout is designed to emphasize different sections of your resume with the goal of highlighting your professional strengths.

 Here’s an example of a resume using a chronological layout:

-The functional resume layout (also called a skills-based resume) focuses primarily on your relevant job skills rather than each job you’ve held and when you held it.
+The functional resume layout (also called a skills-based resume) focuses primarily on your relevant skills rather than each job you’ve held and when you held it.

 The biggest difference between a functional resume and a chronological resume is that a functional resume features a detailed skills section and groups your experience under skill categories instead of job titles.
 Under each category, bullet points are used to highlight examples of how you used your skills to accomplish something in the workplace.